How do I apply?

 For purposes of determining whether an applicant meets the criteria for enrollment, the following process shall be followed:

-- The school district of residence (local education agency [LEA]) shall refer the applicant to CSD by submitting an application packet.
+- STEP 1: The school district of residence (local education agency [LEA]) must refer the applicant to CSD by contacting the admissions office and requesting an online application link.

-- Once a completed application has been received, an assessment of suitability for placement at CSD will be initiated.
+- STEP 3: Once a completed application has been submitted, the application will be reviewed, and an assessment of suitability for placement at CSD may be initiated.
 This assessment plan may include temporary assignment at CSD for purposes of determining eligibility for enrollment in the day or residential program and should include any necessary and appropriate amendments to the IEP to ensure appropriate services during this temporary assignment.

 Note: Authority cited: Section 59020, Education Code.
 Reference: 5 CCR Section 3030(a); Section 56342(a), Education Code; and 34 CFR Section 300.555.